adheeshreddy/working-Oj/FUNCTIONALITY_TESTING.md

-# CodeVM Online Judge - Functionality Testing Guide
+# AlgoNest Online Judge - Functionality Testing Guide

-This guide will help you test the core functionality of the CodeVM Online Judge system.
+This guide will help you test the core functionality of the AlgoNest Online Judge system.

 ## 🚀 Quick Start